 .trust stems from 15 years of experience acquired by Lundquist in helping balance stakeholder and company needs through systematic engagement of corporate audiences internationally, from journalists to jobseekers and sustainability experts.

 The research brings together companies that in recent years have distinguished themselves for their commitment to transparent digital communication.
-Find out which companies are included in the first edition of .trust for listed companies.

 How companies will be assessed